MiczFlor/RPi-Jukebox-RFID/docs/GPIO-BUTTONS.md

 **Note**: work in progress: the [python script for the GPIO buttons](../misc/sampleconfigs/gpio-buttons.py.sample) will be explained when I get to it.

 To have this started automatically at boot.
-Please read the section on [autostarting the scripts](CONFIGURE-stretch.md#systemdautostart) in the configuration documentation [CONFIGURE-stretch.md](CONFIGURE-stretch.md#systemdautostart).
+Please read the section on [autostarting the scripts](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/CONFIGURE-stretch#systemdautostart) in the [configuration documentation](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/CONFIGURE-stretch#systemdautostart).